For more information, contact us at WiscElectionIntegrity@gmail.com or call WEI Coordinator Karen McKim at 608-212-5079.

 Two of the many limitations are: 1) No effort is made to fool the voting machines into thinking they are counting votes on Election Day, and some machines are even deliberately tested in a test mode.
 Because malicious code would be designed to operate only on Election Day and in Election-Day mode, a test done on any other day could not detected a hack.
 2) Municipal clerks also typically cast only one vote for each candidate in the pre-election test, so that if the machine was programmed to 'flip' votes--that is, county one candidate's votes for another and vice-versa (a predictable programming error, if not a hack), the pre-election test could not detect it.

 "We verify that the machines counted correctly on Election Night, and double-check during the canvass."

-If you hear this from an elections official, ask a follow-up question to clarify whether they are talking about ballots or votes.
+Your follow-up question should ask them to clarify whether they are talking about verifying ballot totals or vote totals.
 All Wisconsin jurisdictions routinely check and double-check that ballots were counted correctly; none routinely check that votes were counted correctly during their canvass.

 "The state orders voting-machine audits."

-These voting machine audits, as they were performed before this year, serve no election-security function.
+These voting machine audits, as they were performed before 2018, serve no election-security function.
 Among other limitations, they occurred only after November elections in even-numbered years; included only about 100 of the state's 3,500 voting machines, and were completed only after the election results were certified final--too late to correct any miscounts detected and therefore too late to deter hacking.
-And those were only a few of their limitations as a security measure.
+For the November 2018 elections, WEC ordered more voting-machine audits and ordered them to be completed before results are certified, but these audits still do not verify the correct winners and so have limited value as a security measure.